 A user of the app can pull up a map of a specific area that shows the known residence addresses and locations of registered offenders in that area and can use the app to get special alerts regarding offenders that may be close by.

-How to Get a Background Check Done in Hawaii
+How To Get a Background Check Done in Hawaii

 A background check might include substantially more information than a person’s criminal record, including:

-• Verification of education.
+- Verification of education

-An overwhelming majority of background checks are conducted by prospective employers that are considering hiring a new employee.
+An overwhelming majority of background checks are conducted by prospective employers who are considering hiring a new employee.
 An employer might be reluctant to hire an applicant who is a convicted felon or who has some comparable blot on his or her record.

-Any person or entity can check public records and Hawaii State records for publicly-available information about a job applicant, using the State’s “eCrim” service and other public and commercial search capabilities.
+Any person or entity can check public records and Hawaii State records for publicly-available information about a job applicant using the State’s “eCrim” service and other public and commercial search capabilities.

 Hawaii, however, was the first state to enact a “ban the box” law that restricts when and how an employer may ask an applicant about his or her criminal background and, more critically, how that information may be used in making employment decisions.10